sandialabs/chama/documentation/overview.rst

 linear programming formulations to determine sensor locations and technology that maximize monitoring effectiveness.
 The software is intended to be used by regulatory agencies, industry, and the research community.
-Chama expands on previous software tools by allowing the user to optimize both the location and type of sensors in a monitoring system.
+Chama allows the user to optimize both the location and type of sensors in a monitoring system.
 Chama includes functionality to define point and camera sensors that can be stationary or mobile.
 Furthermore, third party system models can be integrated into the software to determine sensor placement for a wide range of applications.
-Example applications are listed in :numref:`fig-exapps`.
+Example applications are included in :numref:`fig-exapps`.

 .. _fig-exapps:
 .. figure:: figures/example_applications.png